 What is Classification?

-Classification is the process by which Para-Athletes are placed in the most appropriate class for competing depending on the degree of severity of their physical impairment.
+Classification is the process by which Para Athletes are placed in the most appropriate class for competing depending on the degree of severity of their eligible impairment. (physical, visual or intellectual eligible impairment).
 Classification is the bedrock of the Paralympic Sport, without it competitive sport is not possible, or meaningful.

-To illustrate by way of a practical example, a wheelchair-bound Para-Athlete would fall to classify in a different class from Para-Athletes with upper body impairments, thus ensuring fairness.
+To illustrate by way of a practical example, a wheelchair-user Para Athlete would fall to classify in a different class from Para Athletes with upper body impairments, thus ensuring fairness.